 Equipment will be tested before the start of every lesson by the classroom teacher.

-Pupils will be supervised at all times during D&T lessons.
-In order to maintain safe supervision, D&T classes will not exceed 20 pupils.

-Copies of the school’s D&T Room Risk Assessment are available in all classrooms.

 All tools, such as glue guns, are checked by the subject leader before use.It is also the duty of staff to recognise and assess the hazards and risks associated when working with food and other materials.

 All pupils will be taught how to use all equipment properly by the classroom teacher before use; similarly, pupils will also be fully briefed on the importance of how to correctly use equipment and tools.